I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/vmbuskernelmodeclientlibapi/nf-vmbuskernelmodeclientlibapi-vmbpacketsend.md

 ## -remarks
 <p>For information on other ways to send packets, see the <a href="..\vmbuskernelmodeclientlibapi\nf-vmbuskernelmodeclientlibapi-vmbpacketsendwithexternalmdl.md">VmbPacketSendWithExternalMdl</a>, <a href="..\vmbuskernelmodeclientlibapi\nf-vmbuskernelmodeclientlibapi-vmbchannelsendsynchronousrequest.md">VmbChannelSendSynchronousRequest</a>, and <a href="..\vmbuskernelmodeclientlibapi\nf-vmbuskernelmodeclientlibapi-vmbpacketsendwithexternalpfns.md">VmbPacketSendWithExternalPfns</a> functions.</p>

-<p>For information on other ways to send packets, see the <a href="..\vmbuskernelmodeclientlibapi\nf-vmbuskernelmodeclientlibapi-vmbpacketsendwithexternalmdl.md">VmbPacketSendWithExternalMdl</a>, <a href="..\vmbuskernelmodeclientlibapi\nf-vmbuskernelmodeclientlibapi-vmbchannelsendsynchronousrequest.md">VmbChannelSendSynchronousRequest</a>, and <a href="..\vmbuskernelmodeclientlibapi\nf-vmbuskernelmodeclientlibapi-vmbpacketsendwithexternalpfns.md">VmbPacketSendWithExternalPfns</a> functions.</p>

 ## -requirements
 <table>
 <tr>